temporalio/edu-interacting-with-workflows-typescript-code/exercises/async-activity-completion/README.md

 1. In one terminal, start the translation microservice by running `npm run service`.
 2. In another terminal, start the Worker by running `npm start`.
-3. In another terminal, execute the Workflow by running `npm run workflow Tatiana sk` (replace `Tatiana` with your first name).
+3. In another terminal, execute the Workflow by running `npm run workflow Tatiana sk`.
+You can replace `Tatiana` with your first name, and you can use any of the language codes listed above the `verifyAndCompleteTranslation` Activity.

 After the final step, you should see the translated Hello message, which confirms that Workflow Execution completed successfully.